cameron-astor/vic2-mod-tools/ISSUES.md

 - Work with province files, not all_pops.txt (for efficiency)

 **Features to be added**
-- Clear by culture, type, etc.
+- Clear by culture, type, etc. (PopEditor)
-- Replace culture, religion
+- Replace culture, religion (PopEditor)
+- Link province owner to editing session (PopDefiner)

 **Bugs**